Embedded finance startup Banxware raises €4M seed – TechCrunch

 “More and more sellers and merchants are using digital platforms through which they sell their products or process their digital payments.
 By using the recent historic data on these merchants provided by the platforms, we can lend against their future revenues”.

-This has seen Banxware build an instant lending tool that includes AML and KYC compliance, and a scoring engine that analyzes historic platform data and data from third party providers, such as account information providers and external scoring services.
+This has seen Banxware build an instant lending tool that includes AML and KYC compliance, and a scoring engine that analyzes historic platform data and data from third-party providers, such as account information providers and external scoring services.
 The promise is an instant loan decision and loan payout, “all in less than 15 minutes”.

 “On the lending side, we work with both balance sheet lenders and lending vehicles with whom we pre-agree on lending terms and loan decision criteria and on whose behalf we execute the loan decision,” says Röhrborn.
 “Merchants repay their loan in such a way that platforms subtract a certain percentage of the future merchant payouts”.